tdjastrzebski/Vincenty-Excel/README.md

 + Vincenty functions can be simply added to any existing Excel workbook.
 Download [Vincenty.bas](../../raw/master/Vincenty.bas) file, in Excel hit [Alt+F11] to open Visual Basic editor.
 Next, in the browser panel right-click on **VBA Project (your file name)**, select **Import File** and choose downloaded [Vincenty.bas](../../raw/master/Vincenty.bas) module.
 Then save as 'macro-enabled workbook" and you can use added functions in your Excel formulas.
 In a cell just start typing: `=Vincenty..` and you should see the list of added functions.
 Do NOT simply copy-paste file text content to a new Excel module - file contains some extra lines not visible in VBA editor.
 + Functions and their parameters are listed in Excel function wizard under the **Geodesic** or **User Defined** category.
 + If you prefer to use Excel Add-in instead Add-in file must be placed in a directory registered as "Trusted Location".
 See [Add, remove, or change a trusted location](https://support.office.com/en-us/article/add-remove-or-change-a-trusted-location-7ee1cdc2-483e-4cbb-bcb3-4e7c67147fb4) for more details.
 Note demo workbook does not require Add-in.
-+ Besides some Add-in restrictions there is no IntelliSense available for VBA Add-in UDFs.
++ Besides the above Add-in requirements there is no IntelliSense available for VBA Add-in UDFs.
 However, single Add-in file can be shared among many Excel workbooks simplyfying future updates.

 ## Excel files
 + [Vincenty.xlsm](../../raw/master/Vincenty.xlsm) - Excel Macro-Enabled Demo Workbook (demo)